 Facilities Management has initiated a renewed commitment to recycling and composting by creating two new positions.
 The Coordinator, University Recycling and Solid waste Programs, postion has been filled and is responsible for the overall management and development of the recycling and waste management program on campus.
 The goal of this position is to take on new initiatives to make recycling easier on campus, educate our campus and surrounding community on how to recycle, and develop our recycling program to include more recyclable materials, so UM may steadily increase its campus recycling rates.
 To support the Coordinator, Facilities established and filled a new Manager of Solid Waste Operations position.
 This position has day-to-day responsibility for both Recycling and Solid Waste employees, their daily service and activities, and the fleet.

-In 2008, the Department of Athletics, Facilities Management, and Dining Services, with the support of the Administration, collaborated to develop the "Feed the Turtle" pilot program to greatly expand recycling and institute food composting at all home football games during fall 2008.
-The goal of the program was to divert large quantities of solid waste from local landfills, improve the game experience in and around Byrd Stadium and to provide environmental outreach to our fans.
-The program included new custom-built containers made of recycled plastic to collect recyclables and food compost in the stadium, "valet recycling" and extensive solid waste collection in tailgate lots, and an event staff training plan.
-Over the course of 7 home games, the program resulted in the diversion of nearly 59 tons of solid waste from landfills, a recycling rate of 41%!
-The program was overwhelmingly supported by fans and was expanded to include home football and basketball games in 2009.
+The Department of Athletics, Facilities Management, Dining Services and the Office of Sustainability collaborated to develop the "Feed the Turtle" program to greatly expand recycling and institute food composting at all home football games.
+The goal of the program is to divert large quantities of solid waste from local landfills, improve the game experience in and around Byrd Stadium and to provide environmental outreach to our fans.
+The program includes custom-built containers made of recycled plastic to collect recyclables and food compost in the stadium, "valet recycling" and extensive solid waste collection in tailgate lots, and an event staff training plan.
+In its first year in 2008, over the course of 7 home games, the program resulted in the diversion of nearly 59 tons of solid waste from landfills, a recycling rate of 41%.
+When you're at a UMD home game make sure to look for your nearest recycling and compost bin!
+Read more about the success of Feed the Turtle!

 The composting of leaves and other yard wastes has long been a standing practice at UM.
 However, the campus has undertaken several initiatives to expand this effort by focusing on pre- and post-consumer food waste and food packaging.
 In 2007, Dining Services initiated the collection of food waste at the South Dining Hall and the Diner which was well received by students and staff.
 This effort grew to over 175 tons of food waste being diverted from landfills to compost.